lakshmi-intechcode/jng_instr_folder/week4/02_matplotlib_babyorm/README.md

 - Remove special effects

+##### Colors Matter

+The default library, matplotlib, is fairly ugly, as we've reviewed before.
+This is why using modules like seaborn, bokeh, etc, are so popular - their default color schemes are much more appealing.

+Also, keep in mind that many people are color blind, so choosing your color schemes is incredibly important so that your work is accessible to everyone.

 ##### Python Modules

 [matplotlib](http://matplotlib.org/) is a 2D python plotting library which allows you to generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc, with just a few lines of code.